where to watch, schedule, lineups and refereeing

 where to watch

-The match will be broadcast on Premiere.
-O UOL Score follows the duel in real time.
+The match will be broadcast on Conmebol TV.
+O UOL Score brings all the information about the match in real time.

+The game will be played at Pueblo Novo, in San Cristóbal, Venezuela.
+The ball rolls from 21:30 (Brasilia time).

 Possible lineups